ArcherFSharpTesting/Types/docs/readme/public-types.md

 <!-- (dl
 (section-meta
-	(title Archer.CoreTypes Public Types)
+	(title Archer.Types Public Types)
 )
 ) -->

-This document describes the main public types exposed by the Archer.CoreTypes library.
+This document describes the main public types exposed by the Archer.Types library.
 These types are intended for use by consumers of the framework, such as test authors and library integrators.

 <!-- (dl (# TestTag)) -->
 **TestTag**: Represents tags that can be associated with tests, such as categories, Only, or Serial execution.